Robotics-Project-Team-1/Robotics-Project-Team-1/CONTRIBUTING.md

 ## License

-By contributing to CSC4360 Project2, you agree that your contributions will be licensed under the Apache License.
-See the [LICENSE](https://github.com/CSC4360Project2/project2/blob/main/LICENSE) file for more details.
+By contributing to Robotics Project Team 1 Project, you agree that your contributions will be licensed under the Apache License.
+See the [LICENSE](https://github.com/Robotics-Project-Team-1/Robotics-Project-Team-1/blob/main/LICENSE) file for more details.

-Thank you for your interest in contributing to CSC4360 Project2!
+Thank you for your interest in contributing to Robotics Project Team 1!
 We appreciate your help in making this project better for everyone.